Foreign Exchange and Interest Rates A - Z

 Thomson Reuters is an international news agency.
 Currently almost all news organisations subscribe to services that provide financial information.
 Reuters Kobra 3000 is used to find news updates, continuously updated interest rates and foreign exchange rates and to obtain historical information from public financial information.

-Reuters Instrumental Code (RIC) is a unique code that Thomson Reuters uses to identify market data.
-This code can be used by anyone who subscribes to news from Reuters in order to find the most recently updated figures and historical information.
+RIC is an abbreviation for “Reuters Instrumental Code”.
+A RIC code is a unique code that Reuters uses to identify market data.
+The code can be used by anyone who subscribes to news from Reuters to find the latest updated figures and historical information.
 For example, the RIC for 3M NIBOR is OINOK3MD=

 Changing the source and times/dates for fixing has no financial impact long term, not for the bank nor the customer.